catgauntlet/react-routing-assessment/README.md

 The application is be written in Typescript, since it makes debugging painless and it couples well with the refactoring-approach of the TDD way of working.

+### Mock API

+I added mock API routes, which run on the server side and are accessible through `/api` they provide authentication states and login/logout calls based on a cookie saved on the client side and automatically sent with every request through the browser.

 ### Linting

 For linting I use ESlint through Nextjs, which uses the default .eslintrc, next to that I added Husky as a pre-commit hook to enforce the linting.